myarolin/Predicting_Personality_Type/README.md

 Capstone project I completed as a student in the Data Science Immersive program at General Assembly

-This capstone project uses natural language processing techniques to analyze text postings on a social forum, and predict the writers' Myers-Briggs personality type using a classification model.
+This project uses natural language processing techniques to analyze text postings on a social forum, and predict the writers' Myers-Briggs personality type using a classification model.
 It also compares personality types based on other factors such as the length, polarity, and subjectivity of these posts.

 #### Techniques/Models used:
 - Natural Language Processing (NLP)